Time to stretch those legs!

 Your dog has a sense of smell which is 10,000 – 100,000 times more acute than that of humans.
 That makes the 200 acre Common a very exciting place if you have a wet nose and a wagging tail.

 Dunorlan Park, ideal for walkies, has lots of woof factor.
 This beautiful park with its large lake is a tranquil haven perfect for walking with your canine companion.
 It is located within a short walking distance of the town centre.
+Dogs are welcome if kept under control and aren’t allowed to disturb the wildlife or other visitors.

 Whether you decide to walk or run along the path around the lake, it’s a great way for the two of you to exercise, keep fit and set tails a-wagging.